Sources of Power

 Unfortunately, utility companies are seldom able to supply

-600 volt DC power, as virtually all utility customers today use alternating
+600 or 750 volt DC power, as virtually all utility customers today use alternating

 current (AC) at higher or lower voltages.
-Thus heritage operators need to
+Thus streetcar operators need to

 provide means of adjusting commercial AC voltage and converting it to direct